Florida Law, Courts And Complex Litigation

 Florida law contains a particular provision which defines and sets out rules for “complex” litigation.
 Generally, this is litigation that is likely to involve complicated legal or case management issues.

-At Brick Business Law, P.A. our team has extensive experience in Florida courts and in complex business litigation.
+At Brick Business Law, P.A. our team has extensive experience in Florida courts and in complex business litigation processes and resolutions.

 The Impact Of Florida Rule 1.201 On Complex Issues